akaur012/SQL/README.md

 --9.
-Write an SQL query to find the number of unique customers who purchased items from each category.
+Find the number of unique customers who purchased items from each category.

 ```sql
 SELECT